caltechlibrary/eprints2archives/README.md

 Many institutions use IA's [Archive-It](https://help.archive.org/hc/en-us/articles/360004651612-Archive-It-Information) service, and Archive-It can be used to crawl EPrints server pages.
 In principle, this can capture an EPrints server site more fully than `eprints2archives` because `eprints2archives` only follows specific common links and pages, and misses any custom data views or additional pages (including "About" pages) that may be present on an EPrints server.
 Nevertheless, `eprints2archives` can be useful even for sites that use Archive-It because it asks the EPrints server itself about its records and gets URLs (such as the `official_url` values) that may not be mentioned in the EPrints record views (and thus would be missed by Archive-It's "on the outside looking in" approach).
 Since `eprints2archives` by default does not send URLs that are already present in archiving destinations, it can be used in conjunction with Archive-It as a secondary or backup scheme.

 A number of third-party archiving tools exist for working with web archives.
 One of the few that can target multiple destination archives besides IA is [Archive Now](https://github.com/oduwsdl/archivenow).
 It partly inspired the creation of `eprints2archives`.
 Archive Now's code for interfacing to web archives also served as initial starting points for figuring out to do the same in `eprints2archives`.
-On the other hand, the latter is more special-purpose (being aimed at extracting content from EPrints servers), and has more advanced capabilities such as handling rate limits, pause-and-retry handling of errors, and use of parallel threads.
+On the other hand, `eprints2archives` is more special-purpose (being aimed at extracting content from EPrints servers), and has more advanced capabilities such as handling rate limits, pause-and-retry handling of errors, and use of parallel threads.

 Most similar tools work only with the [Internet Archive's Wayback Machine](https://archive.org/web/).
 The Ruby-based [WaybackArchiver](https://github.com/buren/wayback_archiver) can crawl a site given a URL or a sitemap and then send the URLs to IA in parallel; however, it does not appear to attempt to recover from as many error situations as `eprints2archives`, and of course, lacks its EPrints-specific features.
 [Waybackpy](https://github.com/akamhy/waybackpy) is a simpler tool designed to interact with IA, and while it can submit URLs to be saved, it lacks other capabilities of `eprints2archives` such as automatically handling rate limits and error retries, as well as not being designed for extracting content from EPrints servers.
 Some other similar but much simpler and less advanced IA-specific tools include [savepagenow](https://github.com/pastpages/savepagenow), [ia_wayback](https://github.com/bitsgalore/iawayback), [Wayback Sitemap Archive](https://github.com/plibither8/wayback-sitemap-archive), [Save to the Wayback Machine](https://github.com/VerifiedJoseph/Save-to-the-Wayback-Machine), the [wayback api](https://github.com/httpreserve/wayback) from HTTPreserve.